-An eligible organization may participate in two Traineeship Track proposals and two Innovations in Graduate Education Track proposals per competition.
-Participation includes serving as a lead organization on a non-collaborative proposal or as a lead organization, non-lead organization, or subawardee on a collaborative proposal.
+An eligible organization may participate in two proposals per competition.
+Participation includes serving as a lead organization, non-lead organization, or subawardee on any proposal.
 Organizations participating solely as evaluators on projects are excluded from this limitation.
+Proposals that exceed the institutional eligibility limit (beyond the first two submissions based on timestamp) will be returned without review regardless of the institution's role (lead organization, non-lead collaborative, or subawardee) in the returned proposal.